 In an Individual and a Family Floater Plan, certain diseases like cancer might come with a waiting period of at least 6 months or one year.
 This means that these diseases are covered in this policy but only after their specific waiting period has expired.
 But in a Group Health Policy, there is no waiting period.
 From the very first day of employment, the employee can avail of the expenses for all diseases covered in the Group Policy.

 3. No pre-medical Check-Up:

 Unlike an individual policy, a group health policy does not require a pre-medical checkup for each eligible employee.
 The employee is eligible to be covered under the policy due to their employment in the company.
 From the first day of work itself, an employee becomes eligible to avail the benefits of a Group Policy.

 4. Past illness and critical illness cover:

 A group health policy covers the expenses of any past illnesses as well.
-Generally, health policies include only the illnesses that are not related to any past health problem or do not cover the expenses of any health problem that might have happened in the past leading to ongoing medical treatment.
+Generally, health policies include only illnesses unrelated to any past health problem.
+Neither, cover the expenses of any health problem that might have happened in the past leading to ongoing medical treatment.
 Such is not the case with a group health cover.
-Moreover those with ageing parents benefit from a Group Cover as they become instantly eligible for critical illnesses like a knee replacement, hernia and cancer by being eligible employees of the company.
+Moreover, those with aging parents benefit from a Group Cover as they become instantly eligible for critical illnesses.
+Like a knee replacement, hernia, and cancer by being eligible employees of the company.

 5. Maternity and Post-natal Cover:

 Like any other illness, there is no waiting period for maternal and baby care expenses as well.
-A newborn baby is also covered from the day of its birth under this policy unlike the general waiting period of at least 90 days.
+Also covers newborn babies from the day of their birth under this policy.
+Unlike the general waiting period of at least 90 days.
 Some group health policies also cover congenital diseases.
 So, if an employee is planning to start a family soon, it is a good way to provide this valuable benefit and retain him/her.